src.util.datelabel module

 classmethod from_date_span(*args)[source]

-Return a DateRange coresponding to the interval containing a set of Dates.
-Differs from from_contiguous_span() in that we don’t expect intervals to be contiguous.
+Return a DateRange corresponding to the interval containing a set of Date`s.
+Differs from :meth:`from_contiguous_span in that we don’t expect intervals to be contiguous.

 format(precision=None)[source]